-Lithium-ion batteries have been in the headlines recently after causing fires in the city.
+Lithium-ion batteries have been in the headlines recently after causing many fires in the city.

 Here are some answers to frequently asked questions about the common rechargeable power sources.

 The batteries have a tendency to overheat and can spontaneously combust when charging.
-The Clean Energy Institute said the batteries can also lose capacity and fail “after a number of years.”
+The Clean Energy Institute says the batteries can also lose capacity and fail “after a number of years.”

 Who uses lithium-ion batteries?

-Some residents also use those bikes to commute to work.
+Some city residents also use e-bikes and e-scooters to commute to work and for recreation.

 How many fires have lithium-ion batteries caused in the city?

 Lithium-ion batteries sparked 60 fires across the five boroughs between Jan.
-1 and May 3 this year, according to the FDNY.
-City data shows it represents a 233% increase from the same period last year, which saw 18 fires between Jan.
-1 and May 3 of 2021.
+1 and May 3 of 2022, according to the FDNY.
+City data shows it represents a 233% increase from the same period in 2021, which saw 18 fires between Jan.
+1 and May 3.

-What are some examples of fires lithium-ion batteries started or could have started?
+What are some examples of fires lithium-ion batteries have started in the city?

-- A fire broke out Wednesday morning on the sixth floor of an eight-story East Harlem apartment, killing a 36-year-old woman, a 5-year-old girl and three dogs.
-The child’s 46-year-old father is in critical condition.
-The FDNY said an e-bike or e-scooter’s lithium-ion batteries sparked the deadly blaze.
+- A fire broke out in August 2022 on the sixth floor of an eight-story East Harlem apartment, killing a 36-year-old woman, a 5-year-old girl and three dogs.
+The FDNY said an e-bike or e-scooter's lithium-ion batteries sparked the deadly blaze.

-- Five people were injured — three seriously — by a fire in a Bronx sixth-floor apartment on Monday, firefighters said.
+- Five people were injured — three seriously — by a fire in a Bronx sixth-floor apartment in August 2022, firefighters said.
 A 28-year-old man in the house is a food delivery worker and uses an e-scooter to get around.
-He was charging the battery before the flames erupted and fire officials said the battery sparked the fire.
+He was charging the battery before the flames erupted, and fire officials said the battery sparked the fire.

-- Lithium-ion batteries caused a fire this May in a four-story apartment in Sunset Park.
-One store on the ground floor was an e-scooter repair business that stored batteries “contrary to the legal occupancy of the building,” the city’s buildings department said in a statement.
+- Lithium-ion batteries caused a fire in May 2021 in a four-story apartment in Sunset Park.
+One store on the ground floor was an e-scooter repair business that stored batteries "contrary to the legal occupancy of the building," the city's buildings department said in a statement.

 What is being done about this issue?

-The New York City Public Housing Authority is contemplating adding a new rule banning e-bikes inside its 177,000 apartments across the city.
+The New York City Public Housing Authority was contemplating adding a rule in 2022 that would have banned e-bikes inside its 177,000 apartments across the city.

 How should lithium-ion batteries be charged and stored?

-The FDNY advises against charging a lithium-ion battery under a pillow, on a bed or on a couch.
+The FDNY advises against charging a lithium-ion battery under a pillow, on a bed, near a door or on a couch.
 They also suggest using the manufacturer’s cord and power adapter made specifically for the device.
 When charging, batteries should never be left unattended.

 Batteries should be kept at room temperature and away from direct sunlight, according to the FDNY.
 They should not be near anything flammable.